danpeirce/roku-python-script/README.md

 The code was old and written for python 2.
 A utility was used to convert the code to work in python 3.
 The code obtain provided functions that could be used to interact with a Roku.
-A control loop was added that would respond to single character keypresses on a computer keyboard and send commands to the Roku.
+A control loop was added that would respond to single character key presses on a computer keyboard and send commands to the Roku.
 Note that the script is active when the command window has focus.

 The script can be launched with a batch file.
 I use an Anaconda terminal as shown in the screen shot:

 ![](commandLine.png)

-The script is exited by pressing the z.
+The script is exited by pressing the **Tab** key.

 ### Typing Text

 Filling text into search screens with a real keyboard is a lot more efficient than using a remote.
-The script switches to fill text mode after pressing the f key.
+The script switches to fill text mode after pressing the **f** key.

-To exit the fill text mode press the = key.
+To exit the fill text mode press the **Return** key.